 Main Subheading: Understanding the Basics of Volume

 In mathematics, volume is formally defined as the amount of space enclosed within a three-dimensional boundary.
 For simple shapes like cubes, spheres, and rectangular prisms, there are straightforward formulas to calculate volume.
-For more complex shapes, integral calculus may be required to determine the volume accurately.
+Also, for more complex shapes, integral calculus may be required to determine the volume accurately.
 The standard unit of volume in the International System of Units (SI) is the cubic meter (m³), which is the volume of a cube with sides of one meter each.
 Other common units include cubic centimeters (cm³), liters (L), and gallons (gal), each serving specific applications depending on the scale of the measurement needed.

 Comprehensive Overview of the Volume Formula for a Rectangle